Back to KitQuest Articlesmotivation

 That difference matters.

 Basic household participation, making your bed, clearing your plate, putting dirty clothes in the hamper, helping keep shared spaces functional, is not really a side hustle.
 It is part of living with other people.
-I want my kids to understand that contribution is normal.
-We do not get paid for every act of responsibility in adult life, and I do not want to accidentally teach them that the only reason to help is personal gain.
+I want my kids to understand that contribution is normal. we don't get paid for every act of responsibility in adult life, and I don't want to accidentally teach them that the only reason to help is personal gain.

 That is where I think many families find a healthy middle ground.